jsenv/jsenv-template-pwa/docs/dev_server/dev_server.md

 The image above is a screenshot of the website runned using the development server in Chrome.
 The development server can be used to execute and debug the website.
 Browser will livereload when you change a file.

-One last thing: This development it can be used to debug and execute **any html file in your project**.
-For example, it can execute an HTML file written to test something.
+One last thing: it can be used to debug and execute **any html file in your project**.
+For example to execute an HTML file written to test something, display a component in isolation and more.

 <details>
-  <summary>Example of an HTML file written for test</summary>
+  <summary>Example of an HTML file written to test something</summary>

 [test/greet.dev.test.html](../../test/greet.dev.test.html)